bilgino/angularforddd/README.md

 View models are mere data objects and usually don't contain any domain-related behavior.
 Hence, they are not a part of the domain layer.
 View models are supportive in providing data to the view and may also extend super view models to inherit common properties.
+View models are equal to Input-, Read- or Query model.
 They are typically created by merging two or more existing models into a single model and are an essential part of a good frontend architecture.

 ```
 class OrderViewModel {